Arthritis in dogs – Safe flooring can help

 With their inability to link activity with deterioration in pain later, we must influence what they do.

-As mentioned previously, there are countless presentations of arthritis, from very mild undetectable arthritis that does not affect their capabilities, to severe arthritis that debilitates their every move and their quality of life.
+As mentioned previously, there are countless presentations of arthritis in dogs, from very mild undetectable arthritis that does not affect their capabilities, to severe arthritis that debilitates their every move and their quality of life.
 Offering advice that can support such a wide spectrum of disease presentation is nigh on impossible, but there are some crucial points to understand when making an exercise plan.

 Diet and nutrition